-Under the terms of the Sampang Production Sharing Contract (and other Indonesian PSC's), BPMIGAS, or its nominee, has the right to acquire one tenth of the participating interests of each of the participants subject to the reimbursement of all past costs.
-Petrogas Oyong Jatim, a company associated with the East Java regional government, is acquiring the interest and as a result Cue's participating interest in the PSC will reduce to 13.5% and in Jeruk to 7.36%.
-Cue will be reimbursed past costs of approximately US\$2 million.
+Under the terms of the Sampang PSC (and other Indonesian PSC's), BPMIGAS, has the right by itself, or its nominee to acquire one tenth of the participating interests of each of the participants subject to the reimbursement of all past costs.
+Petrogas Oyong Jatim, a company associated with the East Java regional government, is the nominee of BPMIGAS and could acquire the interest and, as a result, Cue's participating interest in the PSC could then reduce to 13.5% and in Jeruk to 7.36%.
+Cue could be reimbursed past costs of approximately \$3.4 million upon completion of the proposed transaction.
+The Sampang Joint Venture has granted an extension of time to 1st of July 2006 for Petrogas Oyong Jatim to complete the transaction.